Ziggy Stardust and the Spiders from Mars (film): Reception

 The film has frequently been criticized for its technical defects, including its dark, grainy quality, sloppy framing of shots, and poor audio.
 At least one reviewer who made these criticisms wrote later that these defects were significantly improved for the 2003 DVD release.
 Bowie's performance in the film, especially during the first part of the show, has also been criticized as being stiff and lacking in enthusiasm, perhaps due to his loss of interest in his Ziggy persona.

 Critical reaction to Pennebaker's inclusion of audience footage and audio has been mixed.
 Some have observed that it underscores the sense of intimacy between Bowie and his fans (for example, in the audio interaction between artist and audience members during the song "My Death"), defines a new performance space that includes the audience, and creates a cultural time capsule by preserving on film the fashion and style of Bowie concertgoers at that time.
 Others have complained that the intercutting between audience and stage is distracting and that too much footage of the fans, particularly emotional teenage girls, was included in the finished film.

-Likewise, some praised Pennebaker's inclusion of some backstage scenes or lamented the film's having less backstage material than Dont Look Back.
+Some praised Pennebaker's inclusion of some backstage scenes or lamented the film's having less backstage material than Dont Look Back.
 Eleanor Levy of Record Mirror wrote, "Despite the technical defects, what finally spoils the film are the cuts to the 'real' Bowie in his dressing room...Such scenes are intrusive.
 They interrupt the magic of the performance, break into the illusion and destroy the fantasy.
 It wasn't David Bowie the people went to see, but the Ziggy persona, and all that went with it."
-Review aggregator website Rotten Tomatoes gives the film a rating of 73% based on 40 reviews, and an average grade of 6.4/10.
+Review aggregator website Rotten Tomatoes gives the film a rating of 73% based on 41 reviews, and an average grade of 6.4/10.
+The 2023 remaster received a five-out-of-five star rating from The Guardian's Peter Bradshaw, commending the film for presenting a "new raw intimacy" in the "familiar" songs.

-The initial 1983 home video release of the film was popular with viewers, reaching #1 on the UK video charts and #30 on the U.S. videocassette charts.
+The initial 1983 home video release of the film was popular with viewers, reaching number 1 on the UK video charts and number 30 on the U.S. videocassette charts.
 The 2002 theatrical re-release of the film grossed approximately $162,500 domestically.